hartnetl/the-sealiest-game-you-will-play-today/README.md

 JavaScript has been a more challenging language to learn in the given time, but one which I enjoyed.
 The most difficult part of building this game was starting it and getting the first couple of functions in.
 The more code I wrote the more I began to understand how writing functions worked, and how important their placement was.

 Using background images can make a page seem busy and make text hard to read.
 I wanted to find a balance between having background images that were relevant, but also didn't interfere with the readability of the game.
-While the backgrounds do still have a lot going on, they load last to give the main game loading priority and the overlaying textboxes are fully opaque to give focus.
+While the backgrounds do still have a lot going on, they load last to give the main game loading priority and the overlaying text boxes are fully opaque to give focus.

 ## 7 Deployment